facc-workshop-2020/facc-workshop-2021.github.io/index.md

 Topics of interest:

-* Case studies for certification and compliance
-* Generating auditable proofs
+* Test synthesis
+* Formal verification techniques
+* Enforcement of security controls
 * Detecting and analyzing changes
 * Automatically invalidating and regenerating evidence
-* Monitoring system boundaries
-* Generating reports suitable for human and machine certifiers
+* Case studies and experience reports

+### Workshop details

+FACC will take place 8am - 2pm Pacific time on July 19th.

+FACC will be affiliated to the CAV conference and registration will take place through CAV’s system: [http://i-cav.org/2021/](http://i-cav.org/2021/)